sodadata/soda-core/CONTRIBUTING.md

 ## Adding a new warehouse dialect

-Take the following steps to add a dialect:
+Take the following steps to add a warehouse dialect:
 1. Create docker container containing a warehouse.
 For example, [this Docker compose](tests/postgres_container/docker-compose.yml) contains the Docker container for the **postgres**.